WalshStreet Appraisals has answers to "Frequently Asked Questions"

-Who actually owns the appraisal report?
+Who has rights to the appraisal report?

 Are some home improvements more worthwhile than others?

-There are many reasons to order an appraisal from WalshStreet Inc. with the most common reason being real estate and mortgage transactions.
+There are a lot of reasons to get an appraisal with the usual reason being real estate and mortgage transactions.

-Other reasons for obtaining an appraisal report include:
+Some other reasons for purchasing an appraisal report include:

 - If you are applying for a loan.

-- To lower your property taxes.
+- To lower your tax burden.

-- To fight inflated property taxes.
+- To challenge high property taxes.

-The CMA relies on indistinct trends in the market.
+The CMA relies on indefinite market trends.

-An appraisal is based on comparable sales that can be verified by records.
+An appraisal is based on comparable sales that can be proven by records.